 Theoretically, it may be possible to calculate a limit of detection through considerations of the experimental procedure alone.
 The RT-qPCR workflow begins with the water / sewage sample from which 280 microliters, μL, is used in RNA extraction.
 Following, the RNA is eluted into 60 μL of a buffer solution.
 Three μL of the 60 μL of RNA-in-buffer is added to a reverse transcription reaction of 25 μL.
 Finally, 2 μL of the reverse transcription reaction product is transferred to 20 μL wells.
 These 25 μL product of the reverse transcription reaction is distributed in ~2 μL quantities for three technical replicates for each viral sequence target; the remainder is used in controls.

 Altogether, these quantities are important for understanding the dilution scheme imposed by the lab procedures which can then be used in calculating the theoretical limit of detection (Equation (4.1)).
-In words, if there was a single viral sequence copy within our sample, then we can track the copy through the dilution to calculate the concentration that used in the PCR amplifications:
+In words, if there was a single viral sequence copy within our sample, then we can track the copy through the dilution to calculate the concentration that is used in the PCR amplifications:

 Theoretical LOD=1 viral copy60μL×3μL25μL×2μL20μL=0.0002 copies μL-1 of reaction.
 4.1